LunaticLegacy/lunablade/(ENG)README.md

-# La Luna Mathematic
+# La Luna Mathematica
 中文版本：[这里](README.md)

-## What is La Luna Mathematic?
+## What is La Luna Mathematica?
-La Luna Mathematic is a personally hosted, unofficial modeling competition.
+La Luna Mathematica is a personally hosted, unofficial modeling competition.

 No prizes, no certificates, no rankings — and frankly, your real name doesn’t even matter.